stefanhoelzl/ansible-bamboo-agent-collection/README.md

 $ python tests
 ```

-In `testenv` is a environment with a real Bamboo server for acceptance testing defined,
+In `tests/env` is a environment with a real Bamboo server for acceptance testing defined,
 using [docker compose](https://docs.docker.com/compose/).
-It starts a Bamboo server, and Bamboo remote agent and an ansible control node in separate docker container,
+It starts a Bamboo server, and Bamboo remote agent and an ansible control node in separate docker containers,
 runs a playbook on the ansible control node to configure the remote agent and checks if it was successfully.

-The acceptance tests can be run via `./acceptance_tests.sh` from within the `testenv` directory.
+The acceptance test suite can be run via `tests/acceptance_tests.sh`.